 Acadia

-An SRIV designed to carry up to 20,000 metric tonnes of rock.
-An inclined fall pipe system to secure the precise subsea installation of rocks creates scour protection for offshore wind turbine foundations.
+An SRIV of the S211 design by Ulstein Design & Solutions BV, designed to carry up to 20,000 metric tonnes of rock.
+An inclined fall pipe system secures the precise subsea placement of rocks, providing scour protection for offshore wind turbine foundations.
 The vessel boasts an overall length of 140.5 metres (461 feet), a breadth of 34.1 metres (112 feet), and accommodation for 45.

 Additional Data